Numerical analysis for electromagnetic scattering from nonlinear boundary conditions

 Asymptotic conditions for $|\bx|\to\infty$ are not necessary, as the finite wave speed $c=1$ implies that the fields $(\E,\H)$ have bounded support at any time~$t$.

+\brev Deriving well-posedness results for this nonlinear scattering problem are beyond the scope of this paper and can be found in the literature, c.f. \cite{ELN02}. \erev

-For the derivation of a weak formulation and subsequently boundary integral equations it is crucial to give a functional analytic framework that is appropriate for the nonlinear scattering problem.
-The functional analytic setting of the nonlinear boundary condition \eqref{eq:gibc} needs to reconcile the properties of the tangential trace $\gamma_T$ and the nonlinear operator associated to the composition with the nonlinearity $\ba$.
+For the derivation of a weak formulation \brev and, subsequently, of \erev boundary integral equations it is crucial to give a functional analytic framework that is appropriate for the nonlinear scattering problem.
+The functional analytic setting of the nonlinear boundary condition \eqref{eq:gibc} needs to reconcile the properties of the tangential trace $\gamma_T$ and the nonlinear operator \brev spawned by \erev the composition with the nonlinearity $\ba$.
 The following section starts with the description of appropriate spaces for $\gamma_T$.